-The session will be approximately 30 minutes in duration, followed by a one to one discussion with the Assessor.
+The session time will be approximately 60 minutes in duration, followed by a one to one discussion with the Assessor.

-- Show ability to assess horses. - Show ability to plan ridden training sessions. - Show ability to explain and aid understanding in others. - Show ability to use exercises designed to develop skill levels in horses. - Candidates riding the horse or work with another rider to show the jumping skills - Show clear communication skills when discussing horses with Assessors. - Show clear understanding of systematic training of show jumping horses. - Show ability to discuss development and future planning.
+- Show ability to assess horses. - Show ability to plan ridden training sessions. - Show ability to explain and aid understanding in others. - Show ability to develop skill levels in horses. - Show clear understanding of the requirements of dressage riding up to and including Prix St Georges. - Show clear understanding of dressage requirements for competition. - Show clear communication skills when discussing horses with Assessors. - Show a clear understanding of systematic training of dressage horses. - Be able to use the scales of training and the scale of marks as objective measurement criteria. - Show ability to discuss development and future planning.

-- Horse of any ability from Novice to Grade A.

-- Competition horse or school horse.

-- Horse/pony of any age and type.

-- Horse capable of various qualities of work from limited to excellent.

-- Horse in competition or schooling tack.

-- Sole or shared use of an enclosed area.
+- Horses of any ability up to and including Prix St Georges. - Horses which are competition horses or school horses. - Horses/ponies of any age and type. - Horses capable of various qualities of work from limited to excellent. - Candidates will ride two horses, one or both will be at advanced level. - Horses in 'dressage legal' tack or schooling tack. - Sole or shared use of an enclosed area.